devopstoday11/ansible_gitlab/README.md

 If everything run has expected, you should access the Gitlab Web interface : http://10.0.5.71/

+The root login should be : root / T6MHqKfg

+A best practice in Ansible is to use Vault to manage secrets.

 #### Destroy

 To destroy the Vagrant resources created, just run this command :